wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Discipline/Paladin.md

 Oathsworn (P): Declare an ACT type.
 Upgrade an ACT slot with "each turn you use the declared ACT type here, imbue 1"

 DISCIPLINE:
-Expertise: Each time you slot a skill in the next 5 turns of the same type as the skill you slotted after this one this turn, gain block
+Intervention: Next turn, attack and block
-Stand Tall: While your ACT slots are full, gain ATK/DEF Shield of Faith (2 Inscription): Gain non-decaying block.
+Stand Tall: While your ACT slots are full, gain ATK/DEF (Order (EL): Truth made manifest through stable, enduring forms.
+Binding, geas, oaths, vows, contracts) Shield of Faith (2 Inscription): Gain non-decaying block.
 For each turn channeled in this slot, heal Pray (3 Inscription): Heal.
 Each turn channeled in the same slot, restore STA

 VISION:
-Order (EL): Truth made manifest through stable, enduring forms.
-Binding, geas, oaths, vows, contracts Earth Resonance
-Light Resonance
+Revelation (LL):
+Dominion (EE):
+Metal (EF):